2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 Ⅴ. Troubleshooting Problems After Cloning Hard Drive to SSD

 Next, delete the old hard drive.
 Unless you have a specific reason to keep it around, there's no need to keep two copies of your data.
-Just be sure to back up any data you still need from the old drive before you delete it!
+Just be sure to back up any data you still need from the old drive before you delete it.
+This will help declutter your space and prevent any potential data loss.

 ✘ Problem 1.
 Why Cloned SSD Won't Boot

-In fact, this problem can be caused by an incorrect cloning process, improper SSD settings, or an incompatible file system.
+This issue can be caused by a faulty cloning process, incorrect SSD settings, or an incompatible file system.

 ✘ Problem 2.
 Cloning Hard Drive Takes Forever to Complete, or Failed Midway

-If you're faced with awkward progress in cloning a selected hard drive or partition, we should suspect something goes wrong, like the disk cloning software is not capable enough, or there is a health problem on the source hard drive that makes the cloning procedure slow.
+If you're having trouble cloning a selected hard drive or partition, it's likely due to the software not being powerful enough or a health issue with the source hard drive, causing the cloning process to be slow.

 The mentioned problems are usually fixable, you can follow the solutions below for a manual check and repair.